botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/control-flow-2.md

 chips contain 540 calories.
 ```

+Likewise, the second iteration produces `peanuts contain 580 calories`, and the third produces `crackers contain 500 calories.`
-and likewise for the second and third elements.
-The complete output is
+The complete output of the program is

 ```txt
 chips contain 540 calories.